 furniture restoration tips

-The table not only had a beautiful and intriquite wood inlay, it also had a wood grain pattern in the veneer.
+The table not only had a beautiful and intricate wood inlay, but it also had a wood grain pattern in the veneer.

 So I sanded in the direction of the grain on all four sections of the table.